Heritage Estate – Sectional Title and The Body Corporate

 • presenting a budget for the forthcoming year along with the required levy contribution to cover the budget.

-• opening a bank account for The Body Corporate
+• opening a bank account for the 2 Body Corporates

 • maintaining the common property of the Estate,